Reign of Cleopatra: Downfall and death

 While Octavian occupied Athens, Antony and Cleopatra landed at Paraitonion in Egypt and parted ways.
 Antony went to Cyrene to raise more troops; Cleopatra sailed into the harbor at Alexandria in a misleading attempt to portray the activities in Greece as a victory.
 Conflicting reports make it unclear if Cleopatra had financial difficulties at this juncture or not.
 Some claims, such as robbing temples of their wealth to pay for her military expenditures, were likely Augustan propaganda.
 It is also uncertain if she actually executed Artavasdes II of Armenia and sent his head to his rival Artavasdes I of Media Atropatene, in an attempt to strike an alliance with him.

 Lucius Pinarius, Mark Antony's appointed governor of Cyrene, received word that Octavian had won the Battle of Actium before Antony's messengers could arrive at his court.
 Pinarius had these messengers executed and defected to Octavian's side, surrendering to him the four legions under his command that Antony wanted to obtain.
 Antony nearly committed suicide after this news but his staff officers stopped him.
 In Alexandria, he built a reclusive cottage on the island of Pharos.
 He nicknamed it the Timoneion, after the philosopher Timon of Athens, who was famous for his cynicism and misanthropy.
 Herod the Great, who had personally advised Antony after the Battle of Actium that he should betray Cleopatra, traveled to Rhodes to meet Octavian and resign his kingship out of loyalty to Antony.
 Impressed by his speech and sense of loyalty, Octavian allowed him to maintain his position in Judea, further isolating Antony and Cleopatra.

-Cleopatra perhaps started to view Antony as a liability by the late summer of 31 BC, when she prepared to leave Egypt to her son Caesarion.
+Cleopatra perhaps started to view Antony as a liability by the late summer of 31 BC, when she prepared to leave Egypt for her son Caesarion.
 As an object of Roman hostility, Cleopatra would relinquish her throne and remove herself from the equation by taking her fleet from the Mediterranean into the Red Sea and then setting sail to a foreign port, perhaps in India, where she could spend time recuperating.
 However, these plans were ultimately abandoned when Malichus I of Nabataea, as advised by Octavian's governor of Syria Quintus Didius, managed to burn Cleopatra's fleet in revenge for his losses in a war with Herod largely initiated by Cleopatra.
 Cleopatra had no option but to stay in Egypt and negotiate with Octavian.
 Although most likely pro-Octavian propaganda, it was reported at this time that Cleopatra had begun testing the strengths of various poisons on prisoners and even her own servants.